lucia-auth/lucia/documentation/content/main/basics/keys.md

 description: "Learn about keys in Lucia"
 ---

 Keys represent the relationship between a user and a reference to that user.
-While the user id is the primary way of identifying a user, there are other ways your app may reference a user during the authentication step such as by their username, email, or Github user id.
+While the user id is the primary way of identifying a user, there are other ways your app may reference a user during the authentication step such as by their username, email, or GitHub user id.
 These identifiers, be it from a user input or an external source, are provided by a _provider_, identified by a _provider id_.
 The unique id for that user within the provider is the _provider user id_.
 The unique combination of the provider id and provider user id makes up a key.

 A user can have any number of keys, allowing for multiple ways of referencing and authenticating users without cramming your user table.
 Keys can also optionally hold a password, which is useful for implementing a password based authentication.
 If provided, passwords are automatically hashed by Lucia before storage.